Monteverdi (automobile): Boutique era and decline

 As far as road cars were concerned, Monteverdi changed to the boutique car system in 1977 for these as well.
-The Monteverdi Sierra was a sedan with a 5.2-L V8 engine and distinctive looks.
+The Monteverdi Sierra was a sedan with a 5.2-litre V8 engine and distinctive looks.
 It was a Plymouth Volaré with slightly changed bodywork.
 With few modifications, it had similarities to the Fiat 130.
 Fenders, bumpers, grill and some smaller parts were modified: headlamps were taken from the Fiat 125 and rear lights came from the Renault 12.
 The rest - windows, doors and mechanical parts - remained unchanged.
 The Sierra soon was accompanied by a two-door convertible based on a Dodge Diplomat coupe, of which only two were made.
 Finally, Monteverdi also made a station wagon based on a Plymouth.
 It remained a one-off that was never sold.

 When the production of the Volaré ended in 1980, Monteverdi chose another car to be converted.
 This time, it was the new Mercedes S-Class (W 126).
 The front got a massive chrome grille with four round headlamps, looking like an Alfa Romeo Alfetta (third series), while the rear lamps were provided by the Peugeot 505 sedan.
 It was announced in March 1982 for a price of 185,000 Swiss francs and badged as Monteverdi Tiara.
 It is unknown if serious production took place, particularly as the final design looked somewhat dated, being less aerodynamic looking, when compared to the Mercedes-Benz original.

 In 1978 work began on a four-door version of the Range Rover.
 This was executed with the active cooperation of Land Rover, which also allowed customers to order Monteverdi Range Rovers directly from Land Rover dealers.
 The Range Rover Monteverdi was introduced in March 1980 at the Geneva Motor Show.
 While the design work was carried out by Monteverdi, the actual work took place at Fissore's factory in Savigliano.
 White two-door cars were sent directly by Land Rover with an extra set of doors for conversion.
 Following the introduction of Range Rover's own four-door model in 1981, Monteverdi ended their conversions in early 1982.
 Around 167 cars were built, although a range of other numbers has also been suggested.
-Car production in Basel ended by 1984.
+Car production in Basel ended by 1982.
 The factory was converted into a museum, the Monteverdi Car Collection, which opened in 1985.
+The museum closed in 2016, with most of the cars being transferred to the Swiss Museum of Transport in Lucerne.

 In 1992, Monteverdi tried to re-enter the car scene with the Monteverdi Hai 650 F1 with no success.
-Two prototypes have been built, all residing in the Monteverdi Museum in Basel.
+Two prototypes have been built, which now reside in the Swiss Museum of Transport.